The Save the Cat Beat Sheet: How Universal Is It?

 Yet, are grammar and narrative both hardwired into the human mind?
 The evidence points to a yes for grammar, but a no for narrative.
 This is because context can change the meaning of an element in a story much more deeply than it can change a single grammatical unit.

-Yet even if Levi-Strauss’s ‘scientific’ approach to myth has been discounted now, it still gives us an exciting methodology that can be applied to the study of myths (and other stories).
-And Jessica Brody’s book and the Save the Cat! beat sheets do this too.
+Yet even if Levi-Strauss’s "scientific" approach to myth has been discounted now, it still gives us an exciting methodology that can be applied to the study of myths (and other stories).
+In the same way that Jessica Brody’s Save the Cat! beat sheets can help some new authors – but should not be seen as a universal truth or, worse, prescription about storytelling.

 Flipping the Save the Cat! beat sheet

-This blueprint or template is incredibly useful, moreover, if your aim is to publish a commercially successful book in English.
-In other parts of the world, and outside of this domain (e.g. hobbyists or people writing memoirs for family members) other traditions and blueprints exist.
+In other parts of the world, and outside of commercial publishing (e.g., hobbyists or people writing memoirs for family members) other traditions and blueprints exist.

 For instance: can you tell a captivating story without a character arc?
 Yes.
 One good example is Indiana Jones.
 More details here.

-However, can you tell a captivating story without conflict?
+Can you tell a captivating story with little conflict?
 Yes again!
 Here’s a narrative structure without conflict found in many traditional Chinese, Japanese, and Korean narratives.